Download Affording MICDS Brochure

 - What is demonstrated need?

 “Demonstrated need” is defined as the difference between the amount a family is expected to contribute to the cost of the student’s education and the amount of annual tuition.
 All families attending MICDS are expected to contribute toward the cost of their student’s education.

 - What does tuition assistance cover?

 Tuition assistance is a tuition reduction.
-Families who receive tuition assistance also receive partial assistance with other essential costs beyond tuition such as textbooks, summer reading, and extended day services.
+Families who receive need-based tuition assistance also receive partial assistance with other essential costs beyond tuition such as textbooks, summer reading, and extended day services.